Quefumas/gensound/README.md

 ## Proper Explanations

 The library is based on two core classes:
-* `Signal` - this represents a stream of multi-channeled samples, either raw (e.g. loaded from WAV file) or mathematically computable (e.g. a Sawtooth wave)
+* `Signal` - this represents a stream of multi-channeled samples, either raw (e.g. loaded from WAV file) or mathematically computable (e.g. a Sawtooth wave).
+Behaves very much like a `numpy.ndarray`.
 * `Transforms` - this represents a process that can be applied to a Signal (for example, reverb, filtering, gain, reverse, slicing)

-With these two classes we can perform many operations, all of which return a new Signal object:
+Signals are envisioned as mathematical objects, and the library relies greatly on overloading of arithmetic operations on them, in conjunction with Transforms.
+All of the following expressions return a modified Signal object:
+* `amplitude*Signal`: change Signal's amplitude by a given factor
+* `-Signal`: inverts the signal
 * `Signal + Signal`: mix two signals together
 * `Signal | Signal`: concatenate two signals one after the other
 * `Signal**4`: repeat the signal 4 times